JorgeTerence/codespark/README.md

 # Codespark - a educational network for tech students

 ![Codespark](/media/logo-present.svg)

 ---

 ## What is this? :thought_balloon:

 This is a personal project of mine, which I'm currently using as an opportunity to learn more about a full-stack workflow and developing a real app.

-Codespark is an educational network for students around the subject of computer science.
-The intent is for on one day the app be deployed as a website and used by students on my school to share experiences, knowledge and techniques.
-I've often felt the need to share something exciting with my peers but didn't have the right medium.
-This is the way I hope to make a small change! :slightly_smiling_face:
+Codespark is an social network for students around the subjects of computer science and eletronics for peers to share their experiences, projects, tips and ideas.

 ## Technologies used :technologist: